Version 6.1.2

 Tag Generation:

-a.
-After all plaintext has been processed, a 32-byte authentication tag T is squeezed from the sponge’s final state.
+b.
+A 32-byte authentication tag T is squeezed from the sponge’s final state.

 Outputs: